geneticchain/bootchain/README.md

-You are welcome to have as much or little state as you wish, but we ask that each project have at least one trait which the token owner can tweak to allow them the power to customize their art work.
+You are welcome to have as much or little state as you wish, but we ask that each project have at least one trait which the token owner can tweak to allow them the power to customize your art work.

 #### dist